jiku/react-burger-menu/README.md

 ## Usage

-Items for the sidebar should be passed as child elements of the component using JSX.
+Items for the menubar should be passed as child elements of the component using JSX.

 ``` javascript
 var Menu = require('react-burger-menu').nameOfAnimation;